-Not all companies you pay monthly report to the credit bureaus.
+Not all companies you pay give a monthly report to credit bureaus which is why when you start building credit, there are certain things you should know about credit bureaus.
 For example, utility services, cell phone, and gym membership accounts aren't reported to the credit bureaus and won't help you build a good credit score.

-No Credit vs. Bad Credit
+The Difference Between No Credit and Bad Credit

-When you have bad credit, it means that you’ve borrowed money before and you haven’t paid it back as agreed.
-Because of that, banks will be hesitant to give you a credit card or loan.
+When you have bad credit, it's because you’ve borrowed money before without paying it back as agreed.
+Because of that, banks are and will be, hesitant to give you a credit card or loan.

-When you have "no credit, you might find that you're denied for credit cards, loans and other services that require a credit check.
-You may be able to able to get approved for some services, but you'll have to pay a security deposit or even a cosigner.
+When you have no credit, you might find you get denied for credit cards, loans, and other services requiring a credit check.
+There are many reasons you could get denied for a credit card.
+You may be able to able to get approved for some services, but you'll have to pay a security deposit, or even get a co-signer.

-How to Get Established
+How to Get Started Establishing Credit

 When you have no credit, you're more likely to have your applications approved than when you have bad credit.
 But, it can still be tough.
 If you’re under age 21, you’re required to list your income or have a co-signer to get approved for a credit card.